jaicab/jaicab.github.io/_posts/2014-07-20-new-life-new-site.md

 It's been a while since my last portfolio update.
 The last design was terrible, a fixed 960px layout which changed up and down with media queries, an chaos to organize.
 I cared more about OldIE so the design look pretty good, but all the fixing and patching resulted into spaghetti code.

 I also had developed a WordPress theme for my blog, where I wanted to publish up to 3 articles a week which of course, I didn't.
 If you add up the tiring moderating SPAM on the comments, well, I ended up turning it off.
-But this will be different.
+But this time will be different.

 ## Welcome to Jekyll
 I'm officialy moved to [Jekyll](http://jekyllrb.com), where I can write in markdown, making of this writing experience a way more pleasant thing.
 It's incredible how quickly you can set up a site on GitHub Pages, commit and inmediately see the changes.
 Just amazing.
 And of course, it's HTML so it's blazing fast.